huangc/WGtalenTarget/data/REPORT-VarYB.md

 Summary by DFP phylogeny (VarYB_SeqDel_sum_dendrogram.png):
 * YB1 is significantly closer to the Temperate japonica representatives than YB2-8.
-* YB2-8 seems to be separated into two clusters YB2,3,4 and YB5,6,7,8.
+* YB2-8 can be further clustered into two subgroups (YB2 YB3 YB4) and (YB5 YB6 YB7 YB8).